Which city is cheaper, Malaga or Mykonos?

 The abundance of shops in Mykonos make it a world-class shopping destination.
 This island has become the playground for celebrities and the wealthy, so there are plenty of shopping opportunities in town.

-Malaga offers some nice shopping areas.
+Malaga has a variety of shopping areas worth visiting.
 There are a number of shopping areas in the city with both local boutiques and name brands.

 Both Mykonos and Malaga are family-friendly destinations.